Mehgugs/novus/docs_topics/02-DiveIn.md

 ### Emitters and Events

 Novus uses an emitter pattern to communicate events to your code.
-Inside `client.events` you will find a collection of @{novus.client.emission.emitter|emitter} objects, indexed by their event name.
+Inside `client.events` you will find a collection of @{client.emission.emitter|emitter} objects, indexed by their event name.
 Let's make our bot log when it's `READY`.

 ```lua